-Using too thin or too fat type as your paragraph text can make it hard to read.
-Excessively bold text can be difficult to read and the letters seem to bleed into each other and there is less delineation between characters.
-While very thin text can be too light, making it harder to see.
-Bear in mind that each web browser will render text slightly differently, so always test things out.
+Using too thin or fat type as your paragraph text can make it hard to read.
+Excessively bold text can be challenging to read, the letters seem to bleed into each other, and there is less delineation between characters.
+While thin text can be too light, making it harder to see.
+Note that each web browser will render text slightly differently, so always test things out.

 - Increased line spacing.